JasonEtco/jasonet.co/src/pages/posts/thoughts-on-docs.md

 ### Closing thoughts

 In an earlier iteration of this post, I included a number of examples of open source documentation.
 I removed them for the sake of brevity, but the list included [Tailwind CSS](https://tailwindcss.com/), [Stripe](https://stripe.com/docs) and [Lodash](https://lodash.com/).
 I'll be doing some deep dives into these in the future, I think they merit a more focused look.

+I would [love to hear](https://twitter.com/JasonEtco) what y'all are doing for docs right now, and what you wish was easier.